 Mor'du and the Green Death are also occasionally featured as antagonists, though much less frequently.
 But when it happens, there's more of a Big Bad Ensemble.

 With the release of How to Train Your Dragon 2, Drago Bludvist is well on his way to becoming a big-name baddie due to how big a threat he is.

 Blonde, Brunette, Redhead: Rapunzel, Hiccup, and Merida accordingly.
 Jack could count since he was a brunette when he was alive.

 Depending on the Writer: Despite what this page might imply, the exact nature of the fandom varies wildly from person to person.
 Some fans are in it for shipping, others for pure friendship.
 Some limit it to the four leads while others meld entire movie casts.
 Some writers use alternate settings — like Hogwarts or the standard High School AU — to facilitate the stories; others shuffle timelines and motivations around to slot the movies together; and still others simply ignore any details that get in the way.
 There are no hard and fast rules.
 The appeal of the crossover is in character compatibility, everything else is fair game.

 Fifth Ranger: Characters from other CGI-animated movies are often added to the group.
-Most notably, it appears that Queen Elsa is on her way of becoming this, especially since people started shipping her with Jack.
+Most notably, it appears that Queen Elsa and Mavis are on their way of becoming this.
+The latter was something of a Guest Star Party Member for the original group, and Elsa is popular especially since people started shipping her with Jack.
 Eugene might also tag along — a Smolder never hurts in a pinch.